lachrist/aran/README.md

 ----------|----------|-----------------
-`global`  | `'aran'` | String, the name of the global variable to store Aran's data `traps`   | `[]`     | Array, contains the names of the traps to be called during the execution phase `offset`  | `0`      | Integer, the value to start indexing [Esprima](http://esprima.org) AST nodes `loc`     | `false`  | Boolean, if true: ast node have line and column-based location info [see](http://esprima.org/doc/index.html)
+`global`  | `'aran'` | String, the name of the global variable to store Aran's data `traps`   | `[]`     | Array, contains the names of the traps to be called during the execution phase `offset`  | `0`      | Integer, the value to start indexing [AST nodes](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API)
+`loc`     | `false`  | Boolean, if true: ast node have line and column-based location info [see](http://esprima.org/doc/index.html)
 `range`   | `false`  | Boolean, if true: ast node have an index-based location range [see](http://esprima.org/doc/index.html) `nosetup` | `false`  | Boolean, set `true` only if sure the analysis is already setup (small performance gain)

 The below table introduces by example the set of traps Aran can insert.
 Traps starting with a upper-case letter are simple observers and their return values are never used while the value returned by lower-case traps may be used inside expressions.
-All traps are independently optional and they all receive as last argument an integer which is the index of the [Esprima](http://esprima.org) AST node that triggered the trap.
+All traps are independently optional and they all receive as last argument an integer which is the index of the AST node that triggered the trap.
-The very first trap to be triggered is always `Ast` which receives the indexed [Esprima](http://esprima.org) AST tree of the target code before its instrumentation.
+The very first trap to be triggered is always `Ast` which receives the indexed AST tree of the target code before its instrumentation.
-As shown in the demonstration, the helper function `__search__(tree, index)` can be used to obtain an [Esprima](http://esprima.org) AST node from an index.
+As shown in the demonstration, the helper function `__search__(tree, index)` can be used to obtain an AST node from an index.
 In the table below, `123` is used as a dummy index.

  Traps                              | Target              | Instrumented